SebYLim/odometer/docs/api/themes.md

 ### Multiple Themes on One Page

-If you need to use multipled Odometer themes on a single page, do the following.
+If you need to use multiple Odometer themes on a single page, do the following.

 ```javascript
 odometerOptions = { auto: false }; // Disables auto-initialization